Apeldoorn railway station: Station building and layout

 The Apeldoorn station building is not related to any of the standard stations, but it has similarities with stations built in that period.
-It consists of an upper middle portion with two lower short side wings,eight tracks, and four platforms.
+It consists of an upper middle portion with two lower short side wings, eight tracks, and four platforms.
 The building previously included a royal waiting room for the Dutch monarchy.
-The building now contains an restaurant.
+The building now contains a restaurant.

 The 2004–2008 refurbishment included, closure of the level crossings at and near the station where passengers and cyclists would pass to get to Apeldoorn Zuid and opening of a new cycle tunnel under the station, railway and the adjacent road.
 The front square of the station was renewed in conjunction with this.
 There are also lifts to go up to the platforms.